Home Loan Experts

 Rebecca immediately worked on paying the $1,000 judgment and requested a Notice of Discontinuance.
 This formal notice is served to the defendant to end the active lawsuit.

-Now that the judgment was removed for Rebecca’s credit file, the couple was able to refinance to a better home loan.
+Now that the judgment was removed from Rebecca’s credit file, the couple was able to refinance to a better home loan.

 Learn how we helped Rebecca and Elton refinance a home loan with judgment.

-Are you facing a similar situation like Rebecca and Elton?
+Are you facing a situation similar to Rebecca and Elton?
 Our mortgage brokers specialise in helping people with bad credit get a home loan.
-Call us at 1300 889 743 or fill in our free assessment form.
+Call us at 1300 889 743 or fill in our free online assessment form.